xskurl02/Digital-electronics-1/Labs/03-Vivado/README.md

 ![2.Step](https://github.com/xskurl02/Digital-electronics-1/blob/main/Labs/03-Vivado/Images/Tutorial/Adding%20XDC%20file/2.png)

 ##### Step 3
-Click on create file button (arrow with number 1), input what you would like your file to be called (arrow with number 2) once done click OK (arrow with number 3) and click Finish(arrow with number 4)
+Click on create file button (arrow with number 1), input what you would like your file to be called (arrow with number 2) once done click OK (arrow with number 3) and then click Finish (arrow with number 4)
 ![2.Step](https://github.com/xskurl02/Digital-electronics-1/blob/main/Labs/03-Vivado/Images/Tutorial/Adding%20XDC%20file/3.png)

 ##### Output showcase